slancas1/budapest_research/LSH/README.md

 2. Omniglot
 3. CIFAR-10

 As can be seen in the table linked above, by adding LSH the time needed to classify a query element was significantly decreased.
 However, the accuracy results that were yielded for the LSH oneshot implementation were pretty inconclusive which is not unusual for oneshot networks.
-In order to more concretely test the affects of LSH on accuracy I started to implement the LSH metric in on of our other networks, specifically a network without a Fully Connected Layer (FCL).
-I did not get to finish this part of the research before I had to leave but may continue with it as the results would be very interesting.

 ## Network